AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

 1. In Adobe Dynamic Media Classic, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Publish Setup]** > **[!UICONTROL Image Server]**.
 1. On the Image Server Publish page, in the **[!UICONTROL `Publish Context`]** drop-down list, select **[!UICONTROL Test Image Serving]**.
 1. For the Client Address Filter, select **[!UICONTROL Add]**.
-1. Select the check box so that the address is enabled (turned on), and then type an IP address and net mask in the respective text fields.
+1. Select the check box so that the address is enabled, and then type an IP address and netmask in the respective text fields.

    >[!NOTE]
    >